linux-lock/bpflock/docs/memory-protections.md

 ### 3.1 Introduction

-`bpfban` - implements access restrictions on [bpf syscall](https://man7.org/linux/man-pages/man2/bpf.2.html) by restricting and blocking access to:
+`bpfrestrict` - implements access restrictions on [bpf syscall](https://man7.org/linux/man-pages/man2/bpf.2.html) by restricting or blocking access to:

   - Loading BPF programs.
   - Creation of BPF maps.
   - Loading BPF Type Format (BTF) metadata into the kernel.
   - BPF writes to user RAM.

+Make sure to execute this program last during boot and after all necessary bpf programs have been loaded.
 The list of blocked operations can be expended in future.

-### 3.2 bpfban usage
+### 3.2 bpfrestrict usage

 It supports following options:

  * Permission:
-    - `allow|none`: bpf is allowed.
+    - `allow|none`: bpf is allowed for all processes on the system.
     - `deny`: bpf syscall and all its commands are denied for all processes on the system.
-    - `restrict`: bpf is allowed only from processes that are in the initial mnt namespace.
-This allows init, systemd or container managers to properly set up bpf.
+    - `restrict`: bpf is allowed only from processes that are in the initial pid namespace.
+This allows container managers, systemd, init, etc to properly set up bpf.
 Default value.

  * Comma-separated list of commands to block in case permission is `restrict` or `allow`:
     - `bpf_write`: block `bpf_probe_write_user()` that is used to write to user space memory.